 Saline implants are silicone shells filled with saline solution.
-They are available for women age 18 and above.
+They are available for women aged 18 and above.
 They are inserted into the breast implant pocket empty and then filled in place.
 This allows for smaller incisions and custom sizing while in place.

-Saline implants are more prone to rippling and most people feel they don’t have the same feel as natural breast tissue.
-If a saline implant ruptures, the body simply absorbs the saline solution, but the side that ruptures will instantly return to its pre-implant size, requiring either removal of the non-ruptured implant or replacement surgery for both.
+Saline implants are more prone to rippling, and most people feel they don’t have the same feel as natural breast tissue.
+If a saline implant ruptures, the body absorbs the saline solution, but the side that ruptures will instantly return to its pre-implant size, requiring either removal of the non-ruptured implant or replacement surgery for both.